rhine59/OnTheEdge/ConnectToLabEnvrionment.md

 [Go back to the Table of Contents](./README.md)

-For the FastStart 2020 labs related to the IBM Edge Computing Manager you will be using the central Hub server installed in IBM Cloud.
+For the FastStart 2020 labs related to the IBM Edge Computing Manager, you will be using the central Hub server installed in IBM Cloud.
 This environment is setup to be multi-tenant where each student has their own userid.
 Each student will have their own managed edge cluster in Skytap that you will manage from the centralized Hub server.

 <table border="1">
 <tr><th colspan="3">Access credentials</th></tr>
 <tr><th>Interface</th><th>Username</th><th>Password</th></tr>
 <tr><td>IBM Edge Computing Manager User Interface</td><td>assigned to you by lab instructor (<b>userXX</b>)</td><td><b>ReallyStrongPassw0rd</b></td></tr>
-<tr><td>managed-cluster VM</td><td><b>localuser</b></td><td><b>passw0rd</b></td></tr>
+<tr><td>edge-server VM</td><td><b>localuser</b></td><td><b>passw0rd</b></td></tr>
 </table>

 ## Connecting to the IBM CloudPak for Multicloud Management Hub